Health insurer Anthem raises 2021 profit target on upbeat quarter

-Anthem Inc (ANTM.N) on Wednesday raised its full-year profit target, as lower demand for non-COVID-19 healthcare services helped the insurer rein in medical costs and beat quarterly profit estimates.
+(Reuters) -Anthem Inc on Wednesday raised its full-year profit target, as lower demand for non-COVID-19 healthcare services helped the insurer rein in medical costs and beat quarterly profit estimates.

-The raise follows a similar move by larger rival UnitedHealth (UNH.N) last week, which said it saw a decline in COVID-19 related expenses during February and March as U.S. vaccination efforts helped ease case burden. read more
+The raise follows a similar move by larger rival UnitedHealth last week, which said it saw a decline in COVID-19 related expenses during February and March as U.S. vaccination efforts helped ease case burden.

 Health insurers have been struggling to control medical expenses despite lower demand for non-COVID services, as they have been spending millions of dollars to improve customers’ access to testing, treatment and vaccination services against the coronavirus.